What do we need to do to care for our flock, keeping them healthy and happy during this month?

 It's a good time to assess your nest boxes, particularly if you've had any problems this year with hens laying away from the nest boxes you provide, or issues with egg-eating.

-2. Having read that article, take a hard look at your nest boxes.
+2. Having read that article, take a long, hard look at your nest boxes.
 Do they need changing?
 Are they in the right position - slightly raised from the floor, in a place that's away from draughts and as quiet, safe, and dark as possible?
 If not, take time this month to change their position.

 3. Assess the kind of bedding you use in your nest boxes.
 Has it worked during this year?
 Have your hens managed to kick it all over the floor, or has it got particularly dirty?
 If so, consider using something else.
 If you can, trial nest liners which are both easy to use and hygienic.